Hundreds gather in Montreal to remember victims of attack on Pittsburgh synagogue

-The rabbi of the Beth Israel Beth Aaron synagogue, Reuben Joshua Poupko, watched as people streamed into the main prayer hall, filling every pew as well as the upstairs balcony.

-“This is the most important statement,” he said, acknowledging the size of the crowd.
+“This is the most important statement,” Poupko said in an interview before the ceremony, acknowledging the size of the crowd.
 “There are members of all communities here.
 The Jewish community doesn’t stand alone and it doesn’t grieve alone.
 The pain is shared by many.”

-Representatives from the federal, provincial and municipal governments were on hand for the ceremony in Montreal, which began at 7:30 p.m. with a song and a reading of the names of the 11 victims of the mass murder Saturday at Pittsburgh’s Tree of Life Synagogue.

-Police cruisers lined the streets around the building and the synagogue hired its own security guards to pat down every person in attendance.

 Brenda Gewurz and her husband, Samuel, were on the balcony overlooking the main prayer hall.

-Toronto’s Mel Lastman Square was crowded Monday evening with members of the Jewish community who gripped candles as they sang traditional songs “Lo Yisa Goy” and “Kol Haolam Kulo,” and later stood for a moment of silence.
+Meanwhile, Toronto’s Mel Lastman Square was crowded Monday night with members of the Jewish community who held candles as they sang traditional songs “Lo Yisa Goy” and “Kol Haolam Kulo,” and later stood for a moment of silence.

 Fienberg’s cousin Judy Winberg led the crowd with a prayer that began with “grant us peace, your most precious gift.”